open-organization/open-organization.github.io/index.md

 title: Home
 ---

-Our new project website is coming soon.
+A new website for the Open Organization project is coming soon.

 In the meantime, read [our work at Opensource.com](https://opensource.com/open-organization) and browse our [library on GitHub](https://github.com/open-organization).